Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 How can you assess your data quality?
 ODPS is compatible with EDM Council data quality model.

+The ODPS support "as code" approach to monitor data quality.
+Supported DQ tools for Everything as Code to define monitoring are:

+* SodaCL
+* MonteCarlo
+* DQOps

 ## ODPS offers 8 standardized options to define and measure data quality with Everything as Code monitoring

 | <div style="width:150px">Data Quality Dimension</div>   | Description |